Cat1999/GettingAndCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Steps to produce the clean datasets:
-1. Unzip and put all data files in the working directory.
+1. Download, unzip and put all data files in the working directory.
 2. Run the run_analysis.R in the RStudio.
 3. Two files will be generated:
    1. The whole dataset, which is stored in "Whole clean data.txt";